Skip to main content

 Alternately, homeschoolers spend large portions of their days accompanying their parents on errands, exploring in nature, volunteering at church or in the community, and participating in internships and other hands-on learning opportunities.
 Homeschoolers form co-ops and learning pods where children learn alongside other children of varying ages and often out in public spaces where they get to interact with other community members.
 Homeschoolers learn science at museums and zoos and by exploring in nature, they learn history by visiting historical sites, and they practice math skills at the store.
 They learn by actually participating in society, which is a far superior way to prepare someone for life.

-Just this month my kids have visited the zoo, the library, and the science museum.
+Just this month my kids have visited the zoo and the library.
+We took a trip to the science museum with friends.
 We've had 4 meetups with our nature school group at the park.
 We've taken several hikes with a local hiking group.
 We've been to homeschool day at the roller rink.
-My kids have helped me do the weekly shopping and accompanied me to the bank and gas station.
-We've been fishing and kayaking with friends, and of course, we've found time for some schoolwork too.
-These things might not all seem monumental, but they each teach my kids basic social skills and some of the ins and outs of how to participate in society.
+My kids have helped me do the weekly shopping and accompanied me to the bank and to the gas station.
+We've been fishing and kayaking with friends, and of course, we've found time for some school work too.
+These things might not all seem monumental, but each of them offers opportunities to develop social skills and to learn some of the ins and outs of how to participate in society.

 The homeschool life provides so many wonderful opportunities for children to learn and socialize, not just within their peer group, but within the entire community.
 Homeschooling makes a child's world bigger, not smaller.